bigcommerce/dev-docs/docs/api-docs/partner/create-a-sandbox.md

 ### Partner Use sandbox

-After you click **Create New > Partner Use Sandbox** in the top nav, complete the following steps:
+After you click **Create New > Partner Use Sandbox** in the top navigation, complete the following steps:

 1. On the **Create a Partner Sandbox** page, give the sandbox a name.